TechnionTDK/jbs-json23plet/README.md

     }
 (See example in jbs-json23plet/ontologies/json/JbsOntology.json)

-After you generate the ontology (using -ontology flag), an ontology.ttl file will be create in jbs-json23plet/ontologies/ttl, you can take this file and load it to your server. <br />
+After you generate the ontology (using -ontology flag), an ontology.ttl file will be created in jbs-json23plet/ontologies/ttl, (and you can load it to your server).<br />
-Note: do not remove this file, json23plet use it to load your ontology while generate new ttl files in your project. <br />
-The ontology.java class file will be create in jbs-json23plet/src/main/java/json23plet/ontologies, this file contains some definition of your ontology and can be used while writing new generator. <br />
+Note: do not remove this file, because json23plet uses it to load your ontology while generate new ttl files in your project.<br />The ontology.java class file will be created in jbs-json23plet/src/main/java/json23plet/ontologies, this file contains some definitions of your ontology and can be used while writing a new generator.<br />
 Note: you have to rebuild the project using "./json23plet.sh -b" command.

 ### Triplet
-While creating new generator you might using the Triplet class. <br />
+While creating a new generator you may use the Triplet class.<br />
-Each triplet represent a triplet in your rdf model <br /> Use as followed:
+Each triplet represents a triplet in your rdf model<br /> Use as follow:

     Triplet
     .triplet()